 - Do not comb wet hair as it tends to be more porous.
 This can lead to severe hair damage and breakage.
 If you have curly or kinky hair, you can comb it gently when wet.

 - Avoid hair care products with sulfates, silicones, and parabens.
 These harsh chemicals might cause hair damage and brittleness and form heavy buildup on the scalp.

 - Avoid chemical treatments like hair coloring, straightening, or perming.
 These treatments can damage and break the hair.

-- Wash your hair at least once every three days keep the scalp clean.
+- Wash your hair at least once every three days to keep the scalp clean.
 If you have oily hair, wash it every alternate day.
 Clean hair and scalp help boost hair health.

 - Deep condition your hair once a week to keep it hydrated and nourished.
 Conditioners contain concentrated, active ingredients that strengthen your hair.
 Deep conditioning treatments for 5-10 minutes can go a long way in curbing hair loss.